 For us, it’s about having a respect and passion for the places we’re operating in as well as an awareness that we’re actually reliant on these wilderness areas.
 Another key aspect is ensuring we are always being socially responsible and eco-aware, something we take very seriously”.
 Heath Garratt -General Manager TWC

 QANTAS Australian Tourism Awards 2016

-With our commitment to preserving the environments in which we work, we were humbled to receive this recognition for our work.
+Tasmanian Walking Company celebrated its second consecutive win in the Ecotourism Category at the Australian Tourism Awards this year.
+With our commitment to preserving the environment in which we work, we were humbled to receive this recognition for our work.

 Australian Tourism Awards 2015

 We celebrated our first ever National Tourism Award win, receiving Gold in the Ecotourism Category and Silver in Sustainable Tourism.
 It was a thrill to receive this recognition for our work in offering guests the opportunity to immerse themselves in the pristine Tasmanian landscapes - including the Overland Track, Bay of Fires, Tasman National Park, Maria Island and Freycinet Peninsula.

 We were thrilled to take out a gold and silver in the 2016 Tasmanian Tourism Awards in Ecotourism and Adventure Tourism.

 In the 2015 we won three golds Tasmanian Tourism Awards - Ecotourism, Adventure Tourism and QANTAS award for Excellence in Sustainability.
 We work really hard to continually improve our walking products and our focus on environmentally friendly and ethical travel.